 movies dataset, we have a column named

 nrOfGenre that describes the number of genres a movie is assigned.
-For example, the move “Terminator” is classified as both “Action” and “Sci-Fi”, so its number of genres is equal to 2.
+For example, the movie “Terminator” is classified as both “Action” and “Sci-Fi”, so its number of genres is equal to 2.
 What if we are wondering if the number of genres a movie is assigned, in other words its versatility, is correlated to its movie rating or its number of wins?
 Are movies better off when they stick to one simple genre or when the explore multiple ones?
 We want to display this information on our plot.

 - Add an aesthetic mapping to the